 When We Left Earth: The NASA Missions

-We who are part of the generation called the baby boomers have seen some of the most sweeping changes in the history of mankind.
+We who are part of the generation called the baby boomers have seen some of the most sweeping changes in the history of humanity.
 We can remember when telephones were large, heavy black devices that were tethered to a table by a cord.
-For us television began as a huge wooden box with a small black and white screen that received maybe four or five channels.
-Yet within our life times we were witness to technological wonders that most people now take for granted.
-Perhaps the most exciting part of the collective youth of our generation was baring witness to one of the greatest achievements of our species.
-We sat in front of our TV sets and watched as mankind broke free from the earth and reached out to outer space and eventually walked upon the moon.
-Now this may not seem like a big deal to those born after this event.
+For us, television began as a huge wooden box with a small black and white screen that received maybe four or five channels.
+Within our lifetimes, we were witness to technological wonders that most people now take for granted.
+Perhaps the most exciting part of the collective youth of our generation was bearing witness to one of the greatest achievements of our species.
+We sat in front of our TV sets and watched as humanity broke free from the earth and reached out to outer space and eventually walked upon the moon.
+Now, this may not seem like a big deal to those born after this event.
 Our children were the first generation to be blasé about people launching off to space.
-For us though this was the most exciting thing of our lives.
-Most of us know exactly were we were that moment that Neil Armstrong first placed his foot on the lunar soil.
+For us, though this was the most exciting thing in our lives.
+Most of us know exactly where we were at that moment that Neil Armstrong first placed his foot on the lunar soil.
 This was possible because of the new age of technology that we were all entering.
 There have been many films and television series about this period of history.
-Recently a mini series by the Discovery Channel once again takes us back in time to look at the events that made that period one of the most important mankind has ever experienced.
-‘When We Left Earth: The NASA Missions’ is a six part series that covers the manned space program from the early Mercury flights through the space shuttle.
-Made with the close cooperation of NASA this series presents the thrills, excitement and concern that captured a generation.
+Recently a mini-series by the Discovery Channel once again takes us back in time to look at the events that made that period one of the most important humanity has ever experienced.
+‘When We Left Earth: The NASA Missions’ is a six-part series that covers the operated space program from the early Mercury flights through the space shuttle.
+Made with the close cooperation of NASA this series presents the thrills, excitement, and concern that captured a generation.
 Now the Discovery Channel through their distributor Image Entertainment has a DVD set that is a keeper.
 Not only is this an important piece of history it is a documentary of our youth and memories.

-Were ever possible first person accounts are used to tell the stories depicted in each episode.
-My best friend has hundreds of hours of audio tape made during the early space missions and when he watched this recognized much of what was being said word for word.
+Were ever possible first-person accounts are used to tell the stories depicted in each episode.
+My best friend has hundreds of hours of audio tape made during the early space missions and when he watched this recognized much of what was being said a word for word.
 This series goes beyond recanting what was said and seen before.
 With the level of access that NASA provided the producers were able to go far behind the scenes showing the space program as never before.
-Most of us remember the nail biting hours leading up to a launch or the anxiety of waiting to hear if a particular part of the mission was performed successfully and the astronauts would return safely.
+Most of us remember the nail-biting hours leading up to a launch or the anxiety of waiting to hear if a particular part of the mission was performed successfully, and the astronauts would return safely.
 This series goes into the details of the kind of people involved in this vast undertaking.
-Everyone from the men in the capsules to the ground crews and engineers are responsible for the many wonders this program accomplished.
+Everyone from the men in the capsules to the ground crews and engineers is responsible for the many wonders this program accomplished.

 Part 1: Ordinary Supermen